 MIAD Learning Commons

-The Library gives students, faculty, staff and alumni on-site access to 22,000 books and DVD’s, 100 current periodicals, online databases, reserve items, and an impressive and up-to-date collection of career materials.
+The Library is a curated center for information access and retrieval and is an integral part of MIAD’s learning experience.
+Students, faculty, staff and alumni have on-site access to 19,000 books and DVD’s, 82 current periodicals, online databases, reserve items, and an impressive and up-to-date collection of career materials.
+The library collection supports MIAD’s curriculum, and is extensively focused on art and design.
 In general, library materials circulate for a period of 4-weeks, with the possibility of two renewals.
 The MIAD I.D. serves as a library card.
-The library is a member of SWITCH consortium, one of eight area colleges sharing their library resources.
+The library is a member of the SWITCH Consortium, one of eight area colleges sharing their library resources.
 Using the online catalog, TOPCAT, students are just a click away from more than 600,000 additional books and DVDs that can be requested online and delivered to MIAD the next school day.

 ADDITIONAL LIBRARY RESOURCE LINKS

 - Library Databases https://sites.google.com/miad.edu/miadlibrary/databases

 French Renaissance alt rock met space cowboy country from the future in one Product Design class at the Milwaukee Institute of Art & Design (MIAD).
 Students in Storytelling: Compelling Narrative of the Design Process were tasked with creating a band, complete with newly designed instruments, stage plots and lighting, costumes and even a feature on the cover of Rolling Stone magazine.